zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

 **DISCLAIMER:** ALWAYS MAKE BACKUPS OF YOUR SAVE FILES AND GAMEDATA FOLDER(IF YOU HAVE PREVIOUSLY INSTALLED SOME MODS).
 THIS GAME IS NOTORIOUS FOR BREAKING YOUR SAVE FOR RANDOM REASONS, ESPECIALLY IF YOU ARE MODDING.
 YOU HAVE BEEN WARNED!!!

+The Mod is safe to install in a new game or a pre-existing save file.
+Removing it mid playthrough is not recommended and will break your save file!!!

 1. Download the zip file from the Github Repository.
 2. Extract the files to your OP-2.2 game directory.
-3. After extracting the zip files you should have a gamedata folder and an fsgame.ltx file (If you do not have any mods installed previously) inside your OP-2.2 installed directory.
+3. After extracting the zip files you should have a gamedata folder inside your OP-2.2 installed directory.
-4. The zip file includes anti-cheat disable.

 ## File Conflicts
 If you have any other previous mods installed in your OP-2.2 game directory, make sure to check which files are over written by this mod.